tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-jms-sdk-postman/access-and-utilise-rest-api-via-jms-sdk-postman.md

     ![image of java sdk filepath](/../images/java-sdk-filepath.png)

-4. Add code to print the response at the end of the sample SDK code.
+4. Add the following at the end of the sample SDK code:
     ```
     <copy>
     String responseHeader = response.getEtag();